byrnehollander/gatsby-blog/content/posts/2020-19-04---Running-Hasura-on-the-Cheap.md

 <img src="/media/heroku-maintenance-email.png" alt="Heroku Maintenance Notice" width=350 />

 Hasura Cloud offers "[Heroku URL Sync](https://hasura.io/docs/latest/graphql/cloud/projects/heroku-url-sync.html)" to keep your project's `HEROKU_DATABASE_URL` in sync.
 Unfortunately, this feature is only available for Hasura Cloud users. *Fortunately*, I'm about to tell you how to build this feature for your self-hosted Hasura GraphQL Engine.
 If all goes well, this should take you less than an hour.
 If it goes _really_ well, it might only take you 15 minutes.
+All code below is [also available on GitHub](https://github.com/byrnehollander/run-hasura-cheaply).

 ### 1. Create a Webhook Server